 - The “GANG DRESS/BEHAVIOR” rules are in effect for all dances.

 - Dancing “back to front” or “bump and grind dancing” will not be allowed.
 Students participating will be asked to leave the dance.

 - Random testing for alcohol will be done at all CLHS dances and violators will be dealt with according to school policy.

 Concordia is proud of the record its athletic teams have made in the past, and the trophy cases are evidence of some fine teams.
 Coaches, players and spectators all help to make a successful season.
-Season passes at special student rates are available from the athletic director.
-Students are encouraged to take advantage of the special price by purchasing season tickets.
-Detailed information for athletes is available from the athletic director.Eligibility for IHSAA Athletics
+All students receive free admission to all home events by using their free pass through Ticket Spicket.Eligibility for IHSAA Athletics